 My favorite analogy is comparing learning algebra to the construction of the railway system in the United States in the 1800's.
 When railroads were built, surely those men never conceived of the items that would be transported on those rails more than a hundred years later.
 They could not have imagined home appliances and computer equipment traveling over that railway system.
 But they knew that building the transportation system was important.
 So is it with the study of algebra -- you learn algebra by transporting numbers and variables -- later, those variables will change and you will transport something useful for your purposes.

 An example in my own life is the four-year break I took from math education when I founded an activities company in Hawaii.
-I ran the business myself -- from creating forms, organizing activities for up to 1100 people per week, with folks going off in multiple directions for horseback riding, snorkeling, land tours, helicopter rides, deep sea fishing, windsurfing, etc, etc, etc -- busses and vans were coming and going at half hour intervals and only one person missed their ride -- out of 1100 people -- not too bad!
+I ran the business myself -- from creating forms, organizing activities for up to 1100 people per week, with folks going off in multiple directions for horseback riding, snorkeling, land tours, helicopter rides, deep sea fishing, windsurfing, etc, etc, etc -- I scheduled busses and vans at half hour intervals and only one person missed their ride -- out of 1100 people -- not too bad!
 So what's my point?
 I think that the ability to organize a rational procedure for handling this kind of chaos came from my algebra background.
 You lay out the variables, design a procedure, and follow the procedure.
 It is an intense form of organization.

 Having said all this...
 I do believe after 30 years of experience with students, that learning algebra is truly not for everyone.
 I once had a 9th grade girl in my algebra class who, when I fretted over her disinterested attitude toward algebra, kept reassuring me that she really did not need to learn algebra for her life.
 Today, she is a successful TV actress and every time I see her on the tube, I say, "Charlotte, you were right!"